 In part two I will look at the public spaces including the restaurant.
-Part two, which you can find here, will also include a short video of the hotel.
-We have not emailed the second part so, if you are reading this via our daily emails, you will need to click here.
+Part two of our Kimpton De Witt review, which you can find here, includes a short video of the hotel.

 The hotel website is here and details of our exclusive 5,000 bonus IHG Rewards Club points offer are here.